Crystal2005-cyber/HTML/README.md

-Hypertext Markup Language is the standard markup language for documents designed to be displayed in a web browser.
+Hypertext Markup Language is the standard markup language for documents displayed in a web browser.
 It defines the content and structure of web content.
-It is often assisted by technologies such as Cascading Style Sheets and scripting languages such as JavaScript.
+It is often assisted by technologies such as Cascading Style Sheets and JavaScript.